 When a cell is compelled to commit suicide (we’ll get to the triggers for apoptosis in just a minute), proteins called caspases go into action.
-They break down the cellular components needed for survival, and they spur production of enzymes known as DNases, which destroy the DNA in the nucleus of the cell.
+They break down the cellular components needed for survival, and they spur the production of enzymes known as DNases, which destroy the DNA in the nucleus of the cell.
 It’s like roadies breaking down the stage in an arena after a major band has been through town.
 The cell shrinks and sends out distress signals, which are answered by vacuum cleaners known as macrophages.
-The macrophages clean away the shrunken cells, leaving no trace, so these cells have no chance to cause the damage that necrotic cells do.
+The macrophages clean away the shrunken cells, leaving no trace, so these cells have no chance of causing the damage that necrotic cells do.

 That’s not to say that apoptosis is a perfect process.
-Sometimes, the wrong cells kill themselves off, and sometimes, the ones that should say “auf Wiedersehen” stick around instead.
+Sometimes, the wrong cells kill themselves off, and sometimes, the ones that should say “Auf Wiedersehen” stick around instead.
 This brings us to our discussion of the triggers of apoptosis.
 Rather than dying due to injury, cells that go through apoptosis die in response to signals within the body.
 When cells recognize viruses and gene mutations, they may induce death to prevent the damage from spreading.
 When cells are under stress, as may happen when free radicals are on the loose or when a person undergoes radiation, apoptosis can occur.
 But there are also signals within the body that send the message that a cell should continue living.
-All cells have varying level of sensitivity to the positive and negative triggers, so sometimes the wrong cells live and die.
+All cells have varying levels of sensitivity to the positive and negative triggers, so sometimes the wrong cells live and die.

-Scientists are trying to learn how they can modulate apoptosis, so that they can control which cells live and which undergo programmed cell death.
+Scientists are trying to learn how they can modulate apoptosis so that they can control which cells live and which undergo programmed cell death.
 Anti-cancer drugs and radiation, for example, work by triggering apoptosis in diseased cells.
-Many diseases and disorders are linked with the life and death of cells — increased apoptosis is a characteristic of AIDS, Alzheimer’s and Parkinson’s disease, while decreased apoptosis can signal lupus or cancer.
+Many diseases and disorders are linked with the life and death of cells — increased apoptosis is a characteristic of AIDS, Alzheimer’s, and Parkinson’s disease, while decreased apoptosis can signal lupus or cancer.
 Understanding how to regulate apoptosis could be the first step to treating these conditions.

-Chronic inflammation causes major dis-eases like: All kinds of Heart issues, Cancer, Autism, Obesity, Diabetes, Dementia, Depression, Different kinds of syndromes, Auto immune deficiency (Aids)
+Chronic inflammation causes major diseases like All kinds of Heart issues, Cancer, Autism, Obesity, Diabetes, Dementia, Depression, Different kinds of syndromes, Autoimmune deficiency (Aids)

 Studies show that a particular essential oil may provide a solid defense against various cancers.
 Lemongrass essential oil, which contains high levels of an aromatic terpene known as linalool, has been used traditionally in tropical countries in the treatment of various health conditions.
 What’s even more exciting is that some of the latest in vitro and in vivo animal studies suggest that it could be at least as effective as chemotherapy in targeting cancer cells – without the harmful toxic effects of chemotherapy.

-Long prized for its aroma-therapeutic qualities, Cymbopogon citratus (lemongrass or lemon grass) is loaded with key nutrient compounds that present powerful antibacterial, anti-fungal, anti-inflammatory, and anticancer potential.
+Long prized for its aroma-therapeutic qualities, Cymbopogon citratus (lemongrass or lemongrass) is loaded with key nutrient compounds that present powerful antibacterial, anti-fungal, anti-inflammatory, and anticancer potential.
 A 2011 study published in the Journal of Advanced Pharmaceutical Technology & Research outlines the dozens of unique phytoconstituents present in lemongrass, including a diverse array of terpenes, ketones, esters, flavonoids, and phenolic compounds.

 The Long List of Health Benefits of Lemongrass Essential Oil

-The paper also highlights the many scientifically-confirmed benefits of lemongrass which are that it:
+The paper also highlights the many scientifically-confirmed benefits of lemongrass, which are that it: